pmem/pmdk/README.md

 	> .\vcpkg install pmdk:x64-windows
 ```

-The last command can take a while - it is PMDK building and installation time.
+The last command can take a while - it is VMDK building and installation time.

 After a successful completion of all of the above steps, the libraries are ready
 to be used in Visual Studio and no additional configuration is required.